filetrust/Glasswall-Security-Policies/policies/acceptable-use-policy.md

 ## 2.0 Purpose

 This Acceptable Use Policy is intended to provide a framework for use of the company’s IT resources.
-It should be interpreted such that is has the widest application, and thus includes new technologies and services that may not be explicitly referred to.
+It should be interpreted such that the policy has the widest application, and thus includes new technologies and services that may not be explicitly referred to.

 ## 3.0 Scope